AmirhosseinRHT/Persian-Privacy-Monitor/README.md

 - Add unit tests for core helpers (cookie extraction, content extraction).
 - Add a small sample `urls.txt` containing a couple of known sites for quick smoke tests.

+## Acknowledgements

+This project includes code from [extracting-cookies-using-webcrawler](https://github.com/MSaeidSedighi/extracting-cookies-using-webcrawler)
+by [MSaeidSedighi](https://github.com/MSaeidSedighi), licensed under the [MIT License](https://github.com/MSaeidSedighi/extracting-cookies-using-webcrawler/blob/main/LICENSE).

+We are grateful for this contribution, which powers the cookie extraction component of our system.

 ## License

 This project includes source code under the project's LICENSE file.
 Check `LICENSE` for details.